 Beyond its grand architecture, Sibiu has a good dose of bohemian flair.
 Houses with distinctive eyelid-shaped windows (imagine a benign 'Amityville Horror' House) watch a cast of artists and buskers bustling below them.
 Cafes and bars inhabit brick-walled cellars and luminously decorated attics.
-Sibiu's soul lies somewhere in between genteel coffee culture and unbridled creativity; go find it.
+Sibiu's soul lies somewhere in between genteel coffee culture and unbridled creativity.